Hunting the Treasures of the Sea

 People from around the globe come to admire these remarkable shells, each uniquely beautiful in their own way.
-Seashells are so important to the islands’ chain of life that the State of Florida has outlawed the collection of live shells (with inhabitants) as well as living sand dollars, starfish and sea urchins.
+Shelled sea animals are so important to the islands’ chain of life that the State of Florida has outlawed the collection of live shells (with inhabitants) as well as living sand dollars, starfish and sea urchins.
 Shellers are encouraged to limit their empty-shell haul.
-Keep in mind, all shelling is prohibited in J.N.
-“Ding” Darling National Wildlife Refuge.

 A backdrop of beach shells